lynx-software/Cpp-Perceptron/README.md

-Using a multi-layer perceptron for maching learning & artificial intelligence.
+Using a perceptron for maching learning & artificial intelligence.